tkuwill/Nix-On-MacOS/README.md

 # Nix-On-MacOS
-The commands used for nix on macOS
+dotfiles on macOS & a memo of the commands used for nix on macOS

 ---